 You don’t need to know everything about the backend to be a web developer, but you should learn the basics.

 Developers often consider the backend the soul of a website or an application, as it handles all the logic, data storage, and security.
-Backend is responsible for generating dynamic content and API responses on the fly.
+The backend generates dynamic content and API responses on the fly.

-The backend is the part of a computer system responsible for storing and retrieving data, including databases, web servers, and applications.
+The backend is part of a computer system that stores and retrieves data, including databases, web servers, and applications.